hbctraining/EpiR/lessons/03_introR-functions-and-arguments.md

 An alternative is to find the help manual online, which can be less technical and sometimes easier to follow.
 For example, [this website](http://docs.ggplot2.org/current/) is much more comprehensive for ggplot2 and is the result of a Google search.
 Many of the Bioconductor packages also have very helpful vignettes that include comprehensive tutorials with mock data that you can work with.

-### Cryptic error messages (as note)
+>### Cryptic error messages
+>

-It is very likely that someone else has encountered this same problem already!
+>It is very likely that someone else has encountered this same problem already!
+>

-* Start by googling the error message.
+>* Start by googling the error message.
 However, this doesn't always work very well because often, package developers rely on the error catching provided by R. You end up with general error messages that might not be very helpful to diagnose a problem (e.g. "subscript out of bounds").
+>

-* Check stackoverflow.
+>* Check stackoverflow.
 Search using the `[r]` tag.
 Most questions have already been answered, but the challenge is to use the right words in the search to find the answers: [http://stackoverflow.com/questions/tagged/r](http://stackoverflow.com/questions/tagged/r)

 ***